Beach History

 In the photo below, one of the three sets of railroad tracks which had been part of Lakeside Avenue since the mid 1880’s had been removed as far as the Cavalary HQ building and was in the process of being removed entirely.

-At the same time, three long breakwater jetties were built to retain the sand.
-Two jetties divided the central part of the beach, and the third jetty along the Weirs Channel kept the sand from washing away down the channel.
+Two more long breakwater jetties were built to retain the sand.
+The two newer jetties divided the central part of the beach, and served with the original jetty, along the Weirs Channel, to keep the sand in place.

 The Jetties